Patrick Etshimi

-Patrick Etshimi Kindenge (born 26 February 1989), commonly known as Patrick Etshimi, is a Congolese professional footballer, who plays for Championnat National 2 side Aubervilliers.
+Patrick Etshimi Kindenge (born 26 February 1989), commonly known as Patrick Etshimi, is a Congolese former professional footballer.

 Career

 Etshimi was under contract at FC MK Etanchéité.
 Before 2009 he played for AS Dragons, and in 2009 for Vita Club (probably, on loan).
 In August 2009, he was on trial with Charleroi in Belgium.

 He made his Russian Premier League debut on 13 March 2010 for PFC Spartak Nalchik in a game against FC Anzhi Makhachkala.
 His loan was terminated during the 2010 summer transfer window.

 In July 2017, Etshimi joined French club Paris FC on a contract that would run until 2018.

 In July 2019, he signed with French club SC Bastia on a contract that would run until 2022.

 In June 2020, Etshimi agreed a move to US Lusitanos Saint-Maur.